amsen20/masters-thesis/docs/scinear/using-linear-types.md

   len
 end length
 ```
-In every iteration of the loop, the program reads the `curr` reference.
+In every iteration of the loop, the program reads the `curr` variable.
 The correct way to implement the `length function` is using recursion, which is described in the next section.

 To address this issue, Scinear enforces a specific rule for loops.

 ***Scinear-usage-loop-rule:***
-The loop condition and body cannot use linear references defined in the loop's enclosing scopes.
+The loop condition and body cannot use linear variables defined in the loop's enclosing scopes.

 Recursion offers an alternative approach to this restriction.
 A recursive function safely consumes a linear value multiple times at runtime.